mcorbin/kvert/README.md

 `ymlgen` lets you generate yaml files in a declarative way.
 You can for example use it to manage your Kubernetes manifests.

+It supports including parts of definitions into other ones, variables, generating files with a different shape based on a `profile`, reading values from environment variables...
+All of this allows you to manage your YAML files in an effective way.

-It leverages the [EDN](https://github.com/edn-format/edn) format and the [Aero](https://github.com/juxt/aero) to do so.
+The tool leverages the [EDN](https://github.com/edn-format/edn) format and the [Aero](https://github.com/juxt/aero) library.

 Why `ymlgen` ?
-It's simple (< 170 lines of code including namespaces declarations, line breaks...), powerful and extensible.
+It's simple, powerful and extensible.

 ## Install

-For Linux (amd64), download the `ymlgen` binary and put it in your PATH.
-This binary is built using [GraalVM](https://www.graalvm.org/) so more targets may be added soon.
+For Linux (x86-64), download the `ymlgen` binary and put it in your PATH.
+This binary is built using [GraalVM](https://www.graalvm.org/) so more targets may be added soon (help welcome).

 You can alternatively download the `jar` file and then run it with `java -jar ymlgen.jar` (Java 17 needed).